 Channel Ramps (Track Ramps)

-As the name implies, channel ramps or track ramps are basically two ramps that fit side by side.
+As the name implies, channel ramps (aka track ramps or suitcase ramps) are basically two ramps that fit side by side.
 But it doesn’t make a wide, flat platform – instead this arrangement makes two tracks for the wheels of a scooter or wheelchair.

 One kind of channel ramp is a telescoping wheelchair ramp.
 This style can extend to different lengths (the one in the image extends from 3-5 feet), so they get points for being versatile.